What you see, hear, and feel on a typical airline flight

 Lowering the flaps increases both the lift and the drag that a wing produces.
 At smaller deflections, e.g., ten degrees for takeoff, the benefit in increased in lift is more than the penalty of a little increased drag.

 Some aircraft have squeaky brakes and may be noisy as the pilot slows the aircraft to stop.
 Aircraft tires are very hard, and it is not unusual to hear the thump-thump-thump of the wheels rolling over seams in the pavement.

 If the airport is busy, they may have to stop-and-go as planes in front of them move up for takeoff.
 If there is little or no traffic, they may be able to continue moving, including pulling on to the runway to begin takeoff without stopping.
 As they approach the runway for takeoff, they change the radio to the Tower frequency to obtain clearance for takeoff.
 Additional switches are moved, and instruments, especially engine instruments are checked.

-Cabin Crew: As the aircraft taxis, the cabin crew will complete preparing the cabin and passengers for takeoff and then go to their crew seats for takeoff.
+Cabin Crew: As the aircraft taxis, the cabin crew will complete safety briefings and preparing the cabin and passengers for takeoff and then go to their crew seats for takeoff.
 You may hear the pilots instruct the crew to “prepare for takeoff.”
-The have to be seated with seatbelt fastened just like the passengers.
+They must be seated with their seat belts fastened just like the passengers.

 Cabin Crew: Flight attendants remain seated during takeoff just like the passengers.

 The Aircraft: The aircraft begins to accelerate.
 As speed increases, the airplane transitions from being a ground vehicle to an air vehicle.
 At a predetermined speed, the pilot will raise the nose of the aircraft and the plane will fly off the ground.